zeusinsight/doctonext/README.md

   </h1>
 </div>

+## About

-A modern, production-ready Next.js starter template with comprehensive authentication built on Better Auth, featuring a beautiful UI with shadcn/ui components and a robust tech stack.
+A modern, Next.js Saas boilerplate with comprehensive authentication built on Better Auth, featuring a beautiful UI with shadcn/ui components and a robust tech stack.

 ## Tech Stack